-Happenings: Events and Activities coming up soon
+Happenings: Events and activities coming up soon

 Spring Open House

-The Pitt County Council on Aging will hold its Spring Open House from noon to 1 p.m.
+The Council on Aging presents Spring Open House, from noon to 1 p.m.
 April 22 at the Farmville Senior Wellness Center, 3885 S. Main St. It will include refreshments, tours and a presentation.
 For more information contact 252-753-2424.

 Council on Aging